plinss/flake8-literal/README.md

-In addition it checks the usage of raw strings, preventing unnecessary use of raw strings, and using raw strings when doing so will avoid an escaped backslash.
+In addition it checks the usage of raw strings, preventing unnecessary use of raw strings, and requiring raw strings when doing so will avoid an escaped backslash.

+Because raw strings are commonly used in regular expression patterns, otherwise unnecessary raw strings are allowed by default when used as a regular expression pattern.
+There is an option to avoid raw strings in regular expression patterns, or to require them regardless of the presence of escapes.
+Note that this feature only works when using string literals directly in calls to re functions.

 More features coming soon.